What do deer mice look like?

-Why do I have a deer mice problem?
+Why do I have a deer mouse problem?

 Deer mice invade homes and properties that offer them easy access to their basic needs- food, water, and of course warm safe shelter.
-Deer mice are typically live outside and don’t usually invade the inside of homes; however they can be found invading homes located in communities that border a field, park, golf course, or that are located very rurally.
+Deer mice are typically live outside and don’t usually invade the inside of homes; however they can be found invading homes located in communities that border a field, park, golf course, or that are located in a rural area.

 Can I control deer mice?

-DIY mouse control treatments are more often than not in effective; the fastest way to eliminate dangerous deer mice from your home and property is with the help of the premier rodent control experts found at Arrow Pest Control.
-Our rodent control technicians have the training, knowledge and equipment needed to quickly and safely eliminate all deer mice from your home.
-If deer mice have decided to invade your New Jersey property or home, contact the dedicated pest professionals at Arrow Pest Control today to find out more about our innovative rodent control services!
+DIY mouse control treatments can only be considered effective for potentially catching the mice that are in your home, but it does nothing to solve the root of the problem.
+The fastest way to find out what's attracting rodents to your home, how they are getting in and where they are living is to call a rodent control professional.
+Our technicians have the training, knowledge and equipment needed to safely eliminate all deer mice from your home.
+If deer mice have decided to invade your New Jersey property or home, contact the dedicated pest professionals at Arrow Pest Control today to find out more about our rodent control services!

 How do I make my property less attractive to deer mice?